Travis Jankowski Player Props: Rangers vs. Mariners

 - TV Channel: BSSW

 Looking to place a prop bet on Travis Jankowski?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Travis Jankowski At The Plate

-- Jankowski has six doubles, a triple and eight walks while hitting .289.
+- Jankowski is hitting .291 with six doubles, a triple and eight walks.

-- In 57.7% of his games this season (15 of 26), Jankowski has picked up at least one hit, and in five of those games (19.2%) he recorded more than one.

-- He has not hit a home run in his 26 games this season.
+- He has not hit a long ball in his 27 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.